Motion graphics have become ubiquitous, appearing in advertising, film, mobile applications, and on websites. They help convey a product or...

 SDK Hacking involves tampering with an app’s software to insert illegal ads.
 Fraudsters exploit SDK not only to display intrusive ads but also to steal sensitive information, such as device IDs and personal data.
 To prevent hacking, consider using closed-source code and implementing high-security standards.

 SDK Spoofing is a type of fraud that creates seemingly legitimate app installs without any actual downloads.
-Fraudsters inspect the app’s source code or configuration and then replace the real SDK with a fake one.
+Fraudsters inspect the app’s source code or configuration.
+Then replace the real SDK with a fake one.
 This results in fabricated events, leading to false attribution and misleading performance metrics.

 CPI (Cost Per Install) and CPA (Cost Per Action) models have created new opportunities for install fraud.
 Advertisers were charged based on CPI, but fraudsters began generating fake installs using techniques like Click Flooding, Click Injection and Device Farms.
 The CPA model was meant to offer more protection since users completing actions after installation are typically real.
 However, fraudsters found ways to falsify in-app actions, leading to CPA fraud, which is more profitable due to higher payouts for completed actions.